epifaniarango/popgen_with_epi/README.md

 cat *gap0.5.IBD.Merged > all.refinedIBD_gap0.5.Merged
 ```

+## 3. Plotting and analysis
+For doing the same approach as in Ioannidis2020, on this script we account for fragments over 7 cM and sometimes 2 pairs of individuals share more than 1 fragment, we need to remove those connections.
 Rscrpipt for processing and plotting.
 In this case I am only going to show the processing that I did for only fragments over 7cM:
 ```
 setwd("~/your_folder/")
 ibd<-read.table("all.refinedIBD0.5.Merged", as.is=T)
 colnames(ibd)<-c("firstID","firstHapIndex","secondID","secondHapIndex", "chromosome", "start","end","LOD","length")

+ibd=ibd[ibd$length>7, ]

+ibd=ibd[!duplicated(ibd[c(1,2)],),]

 #infoID.csv is a file with the geographical information of your samples
 infoID<-read.csv("infoID.csv",header=T, as.is=T , comment.char = "", fill=T)  #info file each line one individual